Wiki - Table column sorting

 - The script can now sort multiple columns.
 Just hold down the Shift key while selecting the columns to sort (either with the keyboard or with the mouse).

 #4 Updated by Alexander Golovko over 4 years ago

 Not very cool, but usable:

-#5 Updated by Hrobky Hrobky about 3 years ago
+#5 Updated by Hrobky Hrobky over 3 years ago